corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 4. `utopia.2601` ensures that newly-spawned latent psionic leaders are flagged as having already rolled for a chance at a psionic trait.
 If removed or disabled, the flag won't be set so some latent psionic leaders may be able to get a second chance at randomly rolling a psionic trait.
 5. `utopia.2605` is the event for leaders randomly gaining the Psionic trait from Psionic species.
 I recommend you use this mod's version of the event in order to benefit from the reduced mean time-to-happen (i.e. happens more frequently) and wider selection criteria (any species with Latent Psionic, not just the owner's main species).

+Beginning with Stellaris version 3.8 "Gemini," leader traits respect their `opposites` blocks.
+It is no longer possible to add "incompatible" traits to the same leader.
+Therefore, this mod now also overrides the built-in special leader traits file `00_special_leader_traits.txt`.
+That means that this mod conflicts with other mods that override the same file (traits require a full-file override).
+For this mod to take precedence, load it _after_ other mods that edit the same file.

 All other the new logic is implemented in standalone events and effects which should not conflict with other mods.

 ### When to Install